Click to Call: (248) 283 - 7000

 Cases of fraud normally involve complicated financial evidence and detailed documentation that requires a skilled eye to interpret and analyze.
 Hiring a knowledgeable white collar crime attorney such as J. Dallo of Dallo Law, P.C. is the first step in detangling this evidence and building your defense.
 Attorney J. Dallo has been representing people accused of financial crimes for years and has a thorough understanding of how the prosecution handles these cases.
 His detail-oriented and tough stance in court will give you an advantage when fighting your charges.

-Call J. Dallo of Dallo Law, P.C. to set up your first consultation free at (248) 283-7000.
+Call J. Dallo of Dallo Law, P.C. to set up your first consultation at (248) 283-7000.
 Dallo Law, P.C. has offices based in Bloomfield Hills, but accepts clients throughout the greater Oakland County and Macomb County area including Clinton Township, Warren, Sterling Heights, Utica, Roseville, Eastpointe, West Bloomfield Township, Clarkston, Troy, Waterford Township, Pontiac and Royal Oak.

 Information Center: